 Appointment Three – Small plastic bands ‘Separators’ will be placed in between your molar teeth.
 The bands will stay in place for one week to create a space between the teeth for the permanent molar bands.

 At the next appointment the molar bands, brackets and wires will be put in place.
 You may find that for the first couple of days your teeth may feel tender to bite and your jaw aches; this is because of the pressure of the brace, taking a headache tablet will help.
-If the discomfort lasts longer than a few days, make an appointment to see your orthodontist to see if your brace needs adjusting.
+If the discomfort lasts longer than a few days, make an appointment to see your dentist who carries out the orthodontic treatment to see if your brace needs adjusting.
 You may find that your brace may also rub against the inside of your lips or cheeks.
-If this is the case, use the wax which your orthodontist will have supplied.
+If this is the case, use the wax which your dentist will have supplied.

-You will now need to see your Orthodontist every six to eight weeks to have the bands and wires changed, tightened or indeed elastics added.
-If you have had your brace tightened, you may fell a little discomfort later in the day which is a normal and a headache tablet will help.
+You will now need to see your dentist carrying out the orthodontic treatment every six to eight weeks to have the bands and wires changed, tightened or indeed elastics added.
+If you have had your brace tightened, you may feel a little discomfort later in the day which is normal and a headache tablet will help.

 Looking after your Braces